A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

 \subsection{Risk set construction}

-We required $|\hat{\beta}^{\text{PO}}\ ^\intercal Z_k(C_{i}) - \hat{\beta}^{\text{PO}}\ ^\intercal Z_i(C_{i})| < 0.50$ to match transplant recipients to not-yet-transplanted waitlist candidates based on expected log 90-day-truncated survival.
+As in Tayob and Murray, a minimal requirement to match transplanted candidates to not-yet-transplanted candidates is: \(|\hat{\beta}^{\text{PO}}\ ^\intercal Z_k(C_{i}) - \hat{\beta}^{\text{PO}}\ ^\intercal Z_i(C_{i})| < 0.50\), i.e.~candidates have similar expected log 90-day-truncated survival.
 For both HU patients and non-HU patients, we require to always match on pediatric status.
 For other discrete variables and continuous variables we use an adaptive matching procedure in which we strive towards 35 candidates in the risk set for HU patients, and 50 candidates for non-HU patients.